Optimal Anchor Placement for Wireless Localization in Mixed LOS and NLOS Scenarios: Model for Localization in Mixed LOS/NLOS O2I Scenario

 This equation is to be interpreted as the received signal being a superposition of delayed replicas of the transmitted waveform from the $k^{\text{th}}$ anchor corresponding to $L$ multipath components (MPCs) represented by index set $\mathcal{L}\triangleq \{1,\dots,L\}$.
 Each MPC $l \in \mathcal{L}$ is characterized by a delay $\tau_l$, determined by its propagation path length, and a path gain $h_l$, which accounts for attenuation along that path.
 MPCs generally arise from electromagnetic interactions with the environment, including specular reflections from planar surfaces (e.g., walls, floors, and ceilings), transmissions through the building exterior and inter-floor structures, and diffractions from window edges present on each floor.
 At FR2 and FR3 in O2I NLOS settings, the direct outdoor-to-indoor path is effectively absent due to heavy attenuation from exterior walls, floors, and ceilings, making diffraction the dominant mechanism; its MPCs can be used for localization \cite{duggal2025diffractionaidedwirelesspositioning}.
 Among NLOS MPCs (reflections and diffractions), diffraction paths are reliably isolated via the first-arriving path (FAP).
 Frequency-dependent results in \cite{duggal2025,duggal2025diffractionaidedwirelesspositioning} show FR3 incurs lower diffraction loss than FR2, enabling better localization performance.

-Let $l=1$ corresponding to the diffraction MPC between the $k^{\text{th}}$ anchor and the target $n$, as illustrated in \figref{fig_system_model}.
-The TOF based ranging measurement is a noisy estimate of the length of the diffraction path.
+Let $l=1$ correspond to the diffraction MPC between the $k^{\text{th}}$ anchor and the target $n$, as illustrated in \figref{fig_system_model}.
+The TOF-based ranging measurement is a noisy estimate of the length of the diffraction path.
 In the next section, we begin by introducing the diffraction path length formulation from \cite{duggal2025diffractionaidedwirelesspositioning}.
 In this study we obtain a simplified version that shows that it is in fact a generalization of the conventional Euclidean path model.